hugaohhh/JinCreek.Server/docker/nginx/README.md

 ................................................+++++
 .................................................................................+++++
-writing new private key to '/etc/ssl/private_ca/private/cakey.pem' Enter PEM pass phrase: © CA‚ÌƒpƒXƒ[ƒh
-Verifying - Enter PEM pass phrase: © CA‚ÌƒpƒXƒ[ƒh
+writing new private key to '/etc/ssl/private_ca/private/cakey.pem' Enter PEM pass phrase: â† CAã®ãƒ‘ã‚¹ãƒ¯ãƒ¼ãƒ‰ Verifying - Enter PEM pass phrase: â† CAã®ãƒ‘ã‚¹ãƒ¯ãƒ¼ãƒ‰
 -----
 You are about to be asked to enter information that will be incorporated into your certificate request.